Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 ### Costs and Licenses
 You are responsible for the cost of the Azure services used while running this Quickstart deployment.
 There is no additional cost for using the Quickstart.
 You will need a SAS license to launch this Quickstart.
 Your SAS account team and the SAS Enterprise Excellence Center can advise on the appropriate software licensing and sizing to meet your workload and performance needs.
-The SAS 9.4 VA/VS Quickstart Template for Azure creates three instances, including:
+The SAS 9.4M7 VA and SAS 9.4M7 VS Quickstart Template for Azure creates instances as follows:
-* 1 compute server virtual machine (VM), the SAS VA/VS server
+* 1 compute server virtual machine (VM) for the SAS 9.4M7 VA and SAS 9.4M7 VS server head node, plus the number of VMs for the SAS 9.4M7 VA and SAS 9.4M7 VS workers (as specified in the Visual Analytics Worker Count parameter)
-* 1 middle tier VM, the SAS 9.4M7 Mid-Tier server
+* the number of middle tier VMs for the SAS 9.4M7 Mid-Tier server (as specified in the Mid-Tier VM Count parameter)
-* 1 metadata server VM, the SAS 9.4M7 Metadata clustered server
+* the number of metadata server VMs for the SAS 9.4M7 Metadata clustered server (as specified in the Metadata VM Count parameter)

 <a name="compute"></a>
-#### SAS 9.4 VA/VS server
+#### SAS 9.4M7 VA and SAS 9.4M7 VS server
 We  recommend that you use at least the memory optimized Standard E16s_v3 VM size.

 Here are some recommended example VM sizes based on the number of licensed cores: